 - UNESCO heritage site of Bajiaozhai National Park

-- Smiling faces of the Dong, Miao and Yao people
+- The smiling faces of the local Han, Zhuang, Miao and Yao

 This is one of the best cycle tours that I have been on.
 The guides were local and so we were able to experience the local area at its best.